alantsv/ufpa-ai-2017/README.md

-# ufpa-ai-2017
+# UFPA-Artificial Intelligence (2017)
-Code from my AI class at UFPA with Eloi Favero
+Code from my Artificial Intelligence class at UFPA with Eloi Favero